How to Protect Intellectual Property

 - You don’t infringe any copyright/Authors' rights/Geographical indication

 Be careful, in some countries like the United States, software can be registered.
-So please check if other countries may provide different levels of protection for your product or service.
+So please check if other foreign countries may provide different levels of protection for your product or service and their registration.

-Additionally, be careful on the countries targeted by your products or services.
-Generally, an IP right is geographically limited, so you have to make sure where your market is and where you will sell your products or services.
+Additionally, be careful on the countries targeted by your work - products or activities.
+Generally, an IP right is geographically limited, so you have to make sure where your market is and where you will sell your commercial products or services.

 When you are sure your product is not infringing any legal law, the best thing to do is to protect yourself by registering your trademarks, patents, etc. In case of litigation, registered rights (where applicable), even if your trademark grow notorious, are easier to defend when at court.